tobiasgrosser/polyhedral.info/_posts/2014-02-08-Four-polyhedral-papers-at-CGO.md

 - __Fix the code.
 Don’t tweak the hardware: A new compiler approach to Voltage-Frequency scaling__, <a class="citation">JIMBOREAN2014CGO</a>

 - __Non-affine Extensions to Polyhedral Code Generation __, <a class="citation">VENKAT2014CGO</a>

+- __Adaptive Mapping and Parameter Selection Scheme to Improve Automatic Code Generation for GPUs__, <a class="citation">JUEGA2014CGO</a>

+Update: Added a forth paper